 ● Mrs. Gulseth's 3 day class meets from 9:00-11:30 on Mondays, Wednesdays and Fridays

 ● Mrs. Heiden's 2 day class meets from 9:00-11:30 on Tuesdays and Thursdays

 Drop Off/Pick Up Policy

 Please be prompt when dropping off and picking up your child.
 The preschool main entrance will be unlocked at 8:30am.
 Parents need to wait with their child until the classroom doors open.
 Classroom doors open 5 minutes before the starting time for each class.
 It is important that parents arrive on time to pick up their child.
 Being picked up late can be a traumatic experience for a child.
-If an emergency arises and you will be late, please call your child’s teacher so that we can reassure your child as he/she waits to be picked up.
+If an emergency arises and you will be late, please call the preschool at 509-505-5743 or contact your child’s teacher via REMIND or email so that we can reassure your child as he/she waits to be picked up.

 Children will not be released to anyone other than the parents unless the teacher has been properly informed of prior arrangements.
 A note with the person’s name and parent’s signature is required for such a situation.
 Picture identification WILL BE REQUIRED of the person you arranged to pick up your child.